-One of the other major contributors to the “I’m doing something wrong” sensation is separation anxiety; that oh-so-challenging part of a child’s life when they start to completely flip their lids whenever Mum’s not around.
+One of the other major contributors to the “I’m doing something wrong” sensation is separation anxiety; that oh-so-challenging part of a child’s life when they start to completely flip their lids whenever Mum’s not around (and yes, it's pretty much always about Mum).

 The thought process, it would appear is one of...